Meshlab-HSN/openwrt-vagrant/README.md

 * Now you can run `vagrant up`
 * Log in with `vagrant ssh main` or `vagrant ssh node_5` where the number is variable.
 * Profit!
+---

+* If Vagrant isn´t working on your PC, import the `openwrt-vagrant-main.ova` directly to Virtualbox.

 # Changes to the image